development6601/test-react-todo/README.md

 ### Directory Overview

-- **`hooks/`** - The `hooks` directory contains scripts or programs executed at specific points in a Git repository's lifecycle (e
+- **`hooks/`** - This directory, `hooks`, stores Git hooks for a temporary repository
 - **`public/`** - This directory, `public`, temporarily stores publicly accessible files for a project, likely during a build or deployment process
-- **`src/`** - Enhanced directory analysis of src
+- **`src/`** - The `src` directory houses the source code for a temporary todo application project, including UI components, React hooks, type definitions, utility functions, and asset files
-- **`types/`** - The `types` directory within a temporary repository likely stores TypeScript type definitions or other type-related files used for code development
+- **`types/`** - The `types` directory likely contains type definition files for a temporary repository (repo-00abdf12
-- **`utils/`** - The `utils` directory contains utility files and subdirectories supporting the functions of the `repo-37ec441e-28fc-45a3-9300-4884708b9ac4-1750748469460` project, likely residing within a temporary location
+- **`utils/`** - The `utils` directory contains utility files and subdirectories supporting the functionality of the temporary repository `repo-00abdf12-4ff6-4983-93d6-e3602fa68ef1-1750748544285`

 ## ⚙️ Configuration